Lai Bhaari: Cast

+As per the film's end credits.

 Production

 With a budget of ₹8 crore, Lai Bhaari is one of the most expensive Marathi films till date.
 It has been produced by Jeetendra Thackeray, Ameya Khopkar and Genelia Deshmukh under Cinemantra Production and Mumbai Film Company production banner and it is presented by Zee Talkies and Essel Vision.

 This movie marks the third instalment of Ritesh Deshmukh in Marathi after his produced two successful Marathi films Balak-Palak and Yellow.

 Soundtrack

 The music was composed by Ajay–Atul and released by Video Palace.

-The Song "Mauli Mauli" become one of the most popular Marathi Song that time.
-This Song belong to God Vitthal Dev.
+The song "Mauli Mauli" become one of the most popular Marathi songs at that time.

 Reception

 The film has received highly positive reviews.
 Rediff gave 4 out of 5 stars and declared movie awesome.
 Bollywoodlife and Koimoi have rated the movie 3 stars out of 5 .Times of India gave the movie a rating of 3.5/5.
-It has been acclaimed by various Bollywood celebrities.